NEW AROUND HERE? WELCOME.

 1. The difference between Points and Status Credits

 Status Credits, however, are primarily earned when you fly, and they’re the things that give you Velocity Status and its associated benefits.
 Velocity has three levels of membership above entry level and the Status Credits you earn are used to determine your Velocity tier: Silver (pretty good), Gold (very, very good), and Platinum (amazingly good).
 Platinum and Gold members get some seriously epic perks, like access to more than 150 airport lounges around the world and the ability to sidestep the queues with Priority Check-in, Priority Screening at selected airports, and Priority Boarding.
 It gets even better too, because it’s almost exponential – the higher your membership level, the greater the benefits you’ll receive, so once you taste life on the higher end of the Status Credits scale, you won’t want to go back.
 If Status is your aim, make sure you fly often and don’t forget to add your Velocity membership number to your booking.
+Oh, and download the Velocity App to easily track your Status Credits on the go.

 And if you’re after a tip for a Status Credit top up, check out the flybuys partner page.
 You can earn up to 120 Status Credits a year shopping at Coles, Coles Online, Liquorland and First Choice Liquor*.